 Christmas pudding seems the traditional Christmas food choice, but many people tell me they find it too rich and much rather choose a lighter option.
 Lighter on what I may ask?
 If you have time, skill and the inclination, then you can make your own Christmas puddings.
 Then they'll taste just as you like them best ...

-Alternatively, treat yourself and your family to these traditional puddings from Matthew Walker.
+Alternatively, treat yourself and your family to these traditional puddings.
 They're very popular with customers, well reviewed and imported into the US.

 If Christmas pudding is not really your thing, then you can serve any number of tasty surprises at the end of the meal.
 Trifle is popular, as are many variations on ice cream.
 But for many people, steamed puddings are almost a must ... maybe that's due to their comforting nature.
 Sticky toffee pudding, steamed ginger sponge or plum pudding are all great choices.